AJPreto/structural_generic/README.md

 **Correct animo acid**:
 - Input a ".pdb" file to correct an amino acid name on the whole file.
 Can also be used on all the files in the folder.

+**Center coordinates**:
+- Input a ".pdb" file to attain an output with the coordinates geometrically centered.